28 Comments (+add yours?)

 Go very, very slowly.
 Do not rush.
 Your relationship is worth the investment of time, care and energy it will take to heal your primary relationship and explore new options.
 Be patient with yourself, your partner(s), and your relationships.
 Go as slow as is comfortable for the most conservative, slowest person involved.

 Again, a good marriage counselor can be a godsend in this process.
 Someone who is accepting and supportive of both polyamory and monogamy is best.
 It isn’t always easy to find poly-friendly counselors, but I have found that good therapists are often more open to considering polyamory as a workable relationship model than you may think.
-The Poly-Friendly Professionals site is a good place to start looking.
+The Open List is a good place to start looking.

 If you’re introducing the idea of polyamory to a counselor with whom you already have an established relationship, print out copies of What Psychology Professionals Should Know About Polyamory and Working With Polyamorous Clients in the Clinical Setting to give to the therapist.
 If you’re seeking a new therapist, ask her on the phone about her past experiences, if any, with polyamory.
 Ask that she read those articles before your first appointment if she is willing to work with a polyamorous person or couple in a supportive way.
 If so, drop off, mail, or fax the articles immediately to give her time to read them.